 You may let out a groan each year when paying your automobile insurance renewal premium, particularly if you purchased optional coverage.
 You may have to rely on the coverage, however, if you are in a car accident with a driver who does not have automobile insurance.

-If you suffered injuries in a Tennessee crash with an uninsured motorist, the Law Offices of Ogle, Elrod & Baril, PLLC, can help you get reimbursed for your medical bills, lost wages, property damage, and other losses related to the accident.
+If you suffered injuries in a Tennessee crash with an uninsured motorist, OEB Law, PLLC, can help you get reimbursed for your medical bills, lost wages, property damage, and other losses related to the accident.
 Call us today at 865-546-1111 for a free legal consultation with an uninsured motorist accident lawyer in Knoxville.
 We will provide an honest evaluation of your legal options for recovering monetary compensation.

 How Do I Know If I Have Uninsured Motorist (UM) Coverage?